shiftyp/emoji_island/CONTRIBUTING.md

 Hi, welcome to Emoji Island, we're happy to have your help!
 If you've read and follow this document, you are welcome to contribute!
 If you want to pair with [this repository's creator](https://twitter.com/shiftyp) on some edits, send him a tweet with what you'd like to change and he'll do his best!

-# Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process